Bruce Hornsby Setlists

 09/04/24 Musikfest Cafe – Bethlehem, PA

-Red Plain, Sneaking Up on Boo Radley > Ligeti Etude 13, Catenaires > This Too Shall Pass, Every Little Kiss (piano version), Song C > Sad Moon, What the Hell Happened, End of the Innocence, Rehab Reunion*, MIA in M.I.A.M.I.*, Mandolin Rain* (first time ever performed on dulcimer), Prairie Dog Town* > Too Much Monkey Business*, The Way It Is, Big Stick** > Jacob’s Ladder**, Rubber Band Rainbow
+Red Plains, Sneaking Up on Boo Radley > Ligeti Etude 13, Catenaires > This Too Shall Pass, Every Little Kiss (piano version), Song C > Sad Moon, What the Hell Happened, End of the Innocence, Rehab Reunion*, MIA in M.I.A.M.I.*, Mandolin Rain* (first time ever performed on dulcimer), Prairie Dog Town* > Too Much Monkey Business*, The Way It Is, Big Stick** > Jacob’s Ladder**, Rubber Band Rainbow

 Notes: * denotes with dulcimer, ** denotes with accordion.